pombreda/lepl/doc-src/manual/intro-4.rst

 ``add = group3 & symbol('+') & group2``, with ``group3`` on the left.
 This is
 particularly nasty because the parser can "go round in circles" without doing any matching (if this isn't clear, trace out how Lepl will try to match ``group3``).
-Lepl includes checks and corrections for this, but they're not perfect (as we can see above --- the last and slowest example is left recursive).
+Lepl includes checks and corrections for this, but they use memory and slow the parser down (the third case above, which *is* left recursive, should get significantly slower as the amount of text to parse increases).

 .. index:: Node()